 But, before going any further, we will introduce Oracle better, so you can understand how Laravel and oracle can work together.

-Relational databases are around since the 70s.
+Relational databases have been around since the 70s.
 Following the ideas of Ted Codd, a computer scientist at IBM, an experimental relational database management system called System R was released in 1975 by IBM themselves.

 Later on, a young entrepreneur named Larry Ellison put up $2000 of his own money to start a company with Bob Miner and Ed Oats to produce the first commercially available relational database management system.

 However, like a lot of things that are not supported out of the box, we can actually make Laravel work with Oracle Database.
 PHP has had support for Oracle Database since 2003 through the OCI8 PHP extension.
-Pair that with the yajra/laravel-oci8 package and boom, we have Laravel working with Oracle Database.
+Pair that with the yajra/laravel-oci8 (also known as yajra oci8) package, and boom, we have Laravel working with Oracle Database.

 Installing Platform Dependencies

 If you’ve read my article on using Laravel with MongoDB, you may think that installing the OCI8 package from PECL will be enough.
-But sadly, it’s a bit more complicated than that.
-The OCI8 PHP extension needs to be built from the source and if your system is not properly configured, you’ll face a lot of hurdles.
+But sadly, it’s a bit more complicated than that to create a Laravel oracle database connection.
+The OCI8 PHP extension needs to be built from the source, and if your system is not properly configured, you’ll face a lot of hurdles.